pau13-loop/Cotxox/README.md

 # Cotxox Java Kata

 > In this repository you'll find **Cotxox Kata**.
-This kata is for introduce yourself into the beginnings of Java, the SOLID principles and how to develop a good OOP programming applying the TDD correctly.
+This kata is to introduce yourself into the beginnings of Java, the SOLID principles and how to develop a good OOP programming applying the TDD correctly.

 ## Table of Contents